jcallaham/jcallaham.github.io/_drafts/2023-12-28-custom-adjoints.md

 $$

 Given the primals $(Q, c, A, b, x, \lambda)$ and tangent input values $(\dot{Q}, \dot{c}, \dot{A}, \dot{b})$, this tells us how to compute the tangent outputs $(\dot{x}, \dot{\lambda})$ by solving a (symmetric) linear system of equations.
+In fact, comparing the structure of the tangent problem with the original optimality conditions, we can see that this is just another quadratic program with different values for the vectors $b$ and $c$!
+Once again we can re-use our original solver code and/or matrix factorizations to compute the pushforward.

 The corresponding pullback could also be derived by reusing the results for the linear system solve.
 However, this case does require a little special treatment due to the symmetric structure of $M$.